 When something is blocking the garbage disposal it is smart to make sure you unplug the unit from the wall before sticking your hand down the sink.
 Check to see if any debris may be causing the blades from spinning.
 Sometimes glass gets broken down there causing big issues so make sure to be careful when feeling around.
 If you do not find anything in the sink, the next step would be to manually crank the garbage disposal.
 There usually is a spot to turn with an Allen wrench.
 Keep turning until the unit seems to be spinning with ease.
 This is usually what fixes the issue!
 If not, you may need to reach out to a local expert.

-Water is one of the most damaging element that there is on this planet.
-In just the matter of minutes, your entire home can be flooded and ruined if a main pipe bursts.
+Water is one of the most damaging elements that there is on this planet.
+In just a matter of minutes, your entire home can be flooded and ruined if a main pipe bursts.
 The key to maintaining a safe home is to continue to take preventative action with your pipes.
-When an emergency occurs in someone’s plumbing line, everything in its path is usually ruined, costing many dollars and many hours of clean up.
+When an emergency occurs in someone’s plumbing line, everything in its path is usually ruined, costing many dollars and many hours of cleanup.

 There are two main things that we recommend you do on a monthly basis.
 One, check your water pressure.
 Low water pressure is very uncommon and usually not damaging, but high water pressure can ruin homes.
 Most state plumbing codes call for the pressure to be below 80 psi, but sometimes things can go wrong!
 This is why you should regularly check the pressure.
 High pressure can destroy anything in its path.
 The second tip is to visually inspect your plumbing.
 You will often see signs of wear or tear on your pipes well before they burst, so catch the issue early!